 Types of Caribbean Fish You’ll Encounter Underwater

-From butterflyfish to the Goliath groupers, wading into the Caribbean Islands will put in contact with some pretty amazing creatures.
+From butterflyfish to the Goliath groupers, visiting on of the top 10 Caribbean islands will put you in contact with some pretty amazing creatures.
 Here are some of the best.

 During its final phase, the Stoplight Parrotfish is emerald green with a variety of other colors on its body.
 They are the reddish-brown scales, orange to yellowtail and ventral fins, and purple and blue dorsal and anal fins.
 A distinctive yellow spot above its gill is unmistakable.
 This parrotfish can be found throughout the region, swimming from 15-80 feet below the surface.